Updated December 2, 2020 . AmFam Team

-Buying a car out of state is much easier than it used to be.
-If you’re buying a brand new car, it’s possible to discover out-of-state dealerships that have discounts your local dealer does not.
+Buying a car out of state is much easier than it used to be thanks to online auto dealers.
+Whether you’re buying a used or a brand-new car, you may have discovered out-of-state dealerships offering discounts or incentives not available locally.

-However, out-of-state car shopping definitely involves extra preparation, steps and diligence.
-Here’s a handy checklist that’ll help you confidently and efficiently get that sweet set of wheels you’ve been dreaming of.
+Out-of-state car shopping definitely involves extra preparation and greater due diligence.
+Here’s a handy checklist that’ll help you get into that sweet set of wheels you’ve been dreaming of:

-Smog, emissions, and safety inspections.
-Some states require these inspections, and may have certain requirements and restrictions that others don’t.
-You’ll want to do a little research here to make sure the vehicle will pass any and all inspections required by your home state.
-If it’s not compliant, be prepared to take steps and pay additional costs to get it certified.
+Some states require EPA inspections, and may have certain requirements and restrictions that others don’t.
+If the car is not compliant, be prepared to take steps and pay additional costs to get it certified.

 It’s important to keep in mind that you’ll need to pay sales tax in the state where your car will be registered (your home state) — not in the state where it was purchased.
 A dealership may handle it for you but they don’t have to.
 So, do yourself a favor by making sure your state’s sales tax is properly paid, so you don’t have any hiccups when you register it at home.